Lean HE Global Festival

 Submissions are now open!

-To submit your proposal, simply download and complete our proposal form and return it to email@example.com by 15 September, 2020.
+To submit your proposal, simply download and complete our proposal form and return it to email@example.com by the extended deadline of 1 October, 2020.
 We’re assessing proposals on a rolling basis, so we’ll be in touch shortly after to confirm inclusion.
 Submit a proposal to:

 How will the Festival work?